-Day 8: Thursday 4 October, Venice
+Day 8: Thursday 3 October, Venice

-- Ca' d'Oro (Galleria Giorgio Franchetti) - Museum of Palazzo Mocenigo - Ca' Pisani Rubelli: Rubelli Textile Collection - Evening Performance of The Barber of Seville at Teatro La Fenice
+- Ca' d'Oro (Galleria Giorgio Franchetti)

+- Museum of Palazzo Mocenigo

+- Ca' Pisani Rubelli: Rubelli Textile Collection

 We devote today to understanding the development of the Venetian patrician palace.
 The façades of these beautiful 'houses', many fronting the Grand Canal, provided Venetian merchant aristocrats with a vehicle to display their wealth.
 Over the centuries the styles of the façades changed from Byzantine through a number of stages of Gothic to Renaissance and finally to grandiose Baroque.
 Although their façades changed in style, the plans of these great houses changed little, due to limits imposed by their cramped sites.
 Most Venetian palaces were not located on large enough plots to allow the ample interior courtyards that lit their counterparts in other cities; light had to be brought to their interiors by other means.
 Venetian houses therefore had large windows that lit a central spinal room (androne) running through the palace on each floor, often from canal façade to canal façade.